edgul/terminal-matrix/README.md

 A text-based matrix animation for terminal viewing.

 ## Some features:
-* sliding viewport
+* character streams have fixed length
+* streams fall continuously
+* streams fall at different rates
-* character swapping
+* character swapping on streams
 * blocked output
-* auto quit
+* timed or endless mode